-Figure 4 shows that a visualization lens can be modeled as an additional lens pipeline that is attached to a standard pipeline.
-This lens pipeline realizes a lens function that generates a lens effect.
+Figure 4 shows that a visualization lens can be modeled as an additional lens pipeline that is attached to a standard visualization pipeline.
+The lens pipeline realizes a lens function λ that generates a lens effect.
 There are two points of information exchange between the standard pipeline and the lens pipeline.
-The first is a selection (denoted $\sigma$ ) that defines what is to be processed by the lens function.
-The second is a join (denoted $\bowtie$ ) that specifies how the result of the lens function is to be integrated back into the standard pipeline.
+The first is a selection σ that defines what is to be processed by the lens function.
+The second is a join \bowtie that specifies how the result of the lens function is to be integrated back into the standard pipeline.